Expanding Community Capacity

 - Host an AmeriCorps VISTA volunteer at your organization.
 Contact us.

-We just released four AmeriCorps VISTA (Volunteer in Service to America) positions in northeastern Minnesota starting April 2020!
-Have you ever wanted to do creative community outreach?
-Check out the …
+We just released four AmeriCorps VISTA (Volunteer in Service to America) positions in northeastern Minnesota to start in April 2020!
+Have you ever wanted to do creative outreach in the arts?
+Check out…

 Have you ever wanted to make a difference in your community?
 Well, AmeriCorps may be just the program for you.
 AmeriCorps is simply explained as, “Americans of all ages and backgrounds dedicating ti…

 Ecolibrium3 hosts a 16-person cohort of AmeriCorps VISTA members that spans 11 different organizations across the Duluth area.
 While the different site placements allow us to attack the issue of pover…

 Play is a vital part of a child’s development, and increasing a child’s access to play is the mission of the Duluth Children’s Museum.
 Ecolibrium3 has partnered with the Duluth Children’s Muse…